 Hormones and their Affect on Type 1 Diabetes Management

-Definitive correlations between hormones and blood glucose levels, insulin sensitivities and other possible Type 1 related side effects have been difficult to pinpoint thus far.
-Until more studies have been published about hormonal effects on T1D, there are things we can keep in mind based on the type of imbalance hormones can generally cause for T1D management.
+Definitive correlations between hormones and blood glucose levels, insulin sensitivities and other possible type 1 related side effects have been difficult to pinpoint thus far.
+Until more studies have been published about hormonal effects on type 1 diabetes (T1D), there are things we can keep in mind based on the type of imbalance hormones can generally cause for T1D management.